This blog may contain affiliate links. Read our disclosure policy for more info.

 Almost as iconic as surfing in San Juan del Sur is attending the weekly Sunday Funday party!

 This “pool crawl” is an event many people (including us) plan their stay in San Juan del Sur around.
 Sunday Funday San Juan del Sur is known all around the world as a crazy pub crawl that one simply cannot miss when traveling the backpacker trail in Central America.

 We joined in on the craziness and had an afternoon of laughs and drunken stories with other backpackers from all over the globe.
 It definitely lived up to its reputation and was one of the best parties we have been to on our entire trip.

 As the name suggests, the part happens every Sunday afternoon.
-Tickets are $30 USD, but if you stay at either the Naked Tiger Hostel (where the crawl ends) or Pachamama Hostel (where it begins) you can get tickets for $15.
+Tickets are $30 USD, but if you stay at either The SPACE. (where the crawl ends) or Pachamama Hostel (where it begins) you can get tickets for $15.
 The price gets you entrance into five bars, a shot at each bar, and the classic Sunday Funday tank top!

 This is the craziest party in Central America!